 - Late preterm

-An extremely preterm baby was born either before or at 25 weeks of gestation, very preterm between 26 and 32 weeks, moderately preterm between 32 and 34 weeks, and late preterm between 34 and 36 weeks.
+An extremely preterm baby was born at or before 25 weeks of gestation, very preterm between 26 and 32 weeks, moderately preterm between 32 and 34 weeks, and late preterm between 34 and 36 weeks.
 Most of the time, a premature baby is born during the late preterm stage.

 Which Premature Babies Spend Time in the NICU?

 All preterm babies typically require some amount of special care and a longer stay in the hospital.
-Many spend some time in the NICU, no matter how premature they were because all premature births carry some amount of risk.
+Many spend some time in the Neonatal Intensive Care Unit (NICU), no matter how premature they were because all premature births carry some amount of risk.
 How long the baby spends in the NICU may depend on how preterm they were, however.
 The more preterm an infant was when born, the longer they generally stay in the NCIU due to the risks to their health.

 What Are the Signs a Baby Is Premature?

 Babies that are born prematurely typically display certain characteristics: